tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ***
 >
 > **Trans Fats**
-> Saturated Fats of which their Fatty Acids contain trans-doubl
+> Saturated Fats of which their Fatty Acids contain trans-double bonding

 ###### Trans Fats
 Trans